Facilities & Shrink

 East Texas Livestock also has an on-site barn manager that is available and setup to receive cattle 24 hours a day, 7 days a week.

 In 2013 East Texas Livestock started a partnership with Texas A&M University to research shrink and generate feeding plans to minimize it.
-For three years dozens of tests have been run with over 1900 head of calves being sampled.
+For three years hundreds of tests have been run with over 6000 head of calves being sampled.

 Many producers believe the age old myth that the best way to minimize shrink is to pull a calf off the cow at the last minute on the day of the sale then take it directly to the auction.
 Contrarily by doing this, the average shrink is 5.63%.